-Peak P is a more obscure member of the (already pretty obscure) club of the Gore Range Alphabet.
+Peak P is one of the more obscure members of the (already pretty obscure) club of the Gore Range Alphabet.

-Located between the rarely visited Upper Piney Valley and the even more isolated North and South Slate Creek Drainages, it is deeply hidden in the Gore Range - absolute loneliness is guaranteed.
+It is deeply hidden in the Gore Range.
+Located between the rarely visited Upper Piney Valley and the even more isolated North and South Slate Creek Drainages.
+Absolute solitude is guaranteed.

 Peak P can be accessed from the Piney Valley (via long, grassy slopes), from the trailheads accessing the Slate Creek Drainage from the East (which requires long bushwhacks) and from the Pitkin Lake Trailhead (which requires a trickly scramble in and out of the Slate Creek Drainage from Pitkin Lake)

 You will hike most the time in the Eagle's Nest Wilderness - please abide to all Wilderness Regulations

 Plenty of camping spots along the way after you left the treeline behind you.